 - when and to whom they need to refer complaints

-- there is a process to handle more difficult and complex cases
+- there is a specific process to handle more difficult and complex cases

-- complaints are reviewed regularly to identify ongoing issues
+- enquiries and complaints are reviewed regularly to identify ongoing issues or trends.
+Customers can provide important feedback on your business

 - reports are made to senior management about complaints.